cfreundlich/portfolio-balancer/README.md

 pip install .
 pbal
 ```
-This will suggest some trades you can make to push your portfolio allocations toward the target described in #Settingatarget.
+This will suggest some trades you can make to push your portfolio allocations toward the target described in #setting-a-target.

 Use the `--help` flag to explore ways to modify your strategy.

-# Using the IBKR Client Portal to autopmate trade execution
+# Using the IBKR Client Portal to automate trade execution
 This would be the last step to making this process extremely mindless and thus ideal for me.
 However, it is a work-in-progress.